celestialturnip/FACEPONG/DEVLOG.md

 I added some more UI polish: the label that you are currently on in the UI slides, some sound effects to other menus/screens, and updated each player's life bar to match their player colour.

 I did quite a lot of playtesting yesterday and I definitely need to reduce the difficulty.
 I also need to improve the control of the player - getting the player to move to exactly where you want is not ideal.
 I've gotten used to it by simply tapping the arrow keys lightly but a new player wouldn't know how to do it.
 I also have to replace a lot debug-only features (e.g. ball always spawns in the top-left corner) with a real feature (e.g. the player who just allowed a goal gets to serve).

+# Day 17 - 2021/08/23
+I added the concept of a "serve position".
+Each Player has a Position2D, named ServingPosition.
+When the game starts, the human player will have the ball spawn at the serving position.
+When a player allows a goal, they will become the server and the ball will spawn at their serving position.

+I did look into adding more control of where the ball goes when it's served but the implementation was a bit too much for me to get done in just a few hours so I decided to go with something simple.